Intra-Cellular Therapies Reports Second Quarter 2021 Financial Results and Provides Corporate Update

 |Total operating expenses||89,187,615||66,778,953||158,284,637||116,947,956|

 |Loss before provision for income taxes||(68,720,026||)||(63,712,258||)||(121,454,969||)||(111,119,579||)|

 |Weighted average number of common shares:|

-(1) The condensed consolidated statements of operations for the quarters ended
+The condensed consolidated statements of operations for the three and six months ended

 CONDENSED CONSOLIDATED BALANCE SHEETS